IndEcol/country_converter/JOSS/paper.md

 "Dem.
 People's Rep. of Korea", "Korea, Dem.
 Rep.".

-In a research project relying on multiple data sources, one usually decides on one standard name or abbreviation to be used throughout the project and than provide conversion routines for matching all encountered country names and abbreviations into the to this master classification.
+In a research project relying on multiple data sources, one usually decides on one standard name or abbreviation to be used throughout the project and then provide conversion routines for matching all encountered country names and abbreviations into the master classification.

-The country converter (coco - a python3 programme) aims to automate this step by providing a fully tested conversion set between the different country abbreviations standards and unstandardised country names.
+The country converter (coco - a Python3 programme) aims to automate this step by providing a fully tested conversion set between the different country abbreviations standards and unstandardised country names.